According to Squarespace, its templates are “award-winning”. But that could mean anything, really. It could even just be marketing mumbo-jumbo.

 - You can add custom code

 However, I can understand how some people would want more customization options or choices.
-In that case, I would probably recommend you look at Wix (flexible enough to place everything manually from the editor) or Weebly (which lets you tweak the code to your heart’s content).
+In that case, I would probably recommend you look at Wix (flexible enough to place everything manually from the editor), Weebly (which lets you tweak the code to your heart’s content), or even Webflow (which provides you with complete control over your site’s design, without the need for any coding).

 Cons of Squarespace Templates